Coinsnap/Coinsnap-for-WPForms/readme.txt

 = 1.0.5 :: 2025-03-20 =
 * Fixed: added methods log_errors(), display_errors().
 * Fixed: added webhook with empty invoice Id handler.

+= 1.1.0 :: 2025-04-07 =
+* Update: Added option "Redirect after payment automatically".
+* Update: Prevented redirect to payment gateway if payment amount is less than 1 SAT or currency in not supported by Coinsnap.
+* Fixed: Webhook check and creation error exception